Policy last updated

 Students undertaking a Head Start apprenticeship or traineeship are counted as having a normal VCE (including the VCE Vocational Major) workload.
 For SRP purposes, Head Start students are eligible for the full-time fraction regardless of the actual time spent at school.

-Head Start students should be counted as follows:
+Head Start students must be counted as follows:

-Schools should document Head Start students and record their time fractions in the student’s file for review by an enrolment verifier if requested.
+Schools must document Head Start students and record their time fractions in the student’s file for review by an enrolment verifier if requested.

 * If a student decides to complete Year 12 over 2 years, they would need to be included as non-SRP funded in the census in the subsequent year.